redengin/sneakernet/PRIVACY.md

 `Location Permissions` are required to find and synchronize with SneakerNet nodes in your vicinity.

-`Background Location Permissions` allow SneakerNet to automatically identify and synchronize with SneakerNet nodes - providing the user with the desired experience of gathering SneakerNet node content without the need for manual interaction.
+`Background Location Permissions` allow the user to automatically synchronize with SneakerNet nodes - providing the user with the desired experience of gathering SneakerNet node content without the need for manual interaction.

 Contact Information
 ================================================================================